External quality assurance

 The regulatory framework includes other reference points (baseline requirements) which are relevant for internal quality assurance arrangements, beyond those included in the OfS quality and standards conditions (detailed above) and the UK Quality Code:

 Combined, the above national quality assurance and regulatory arrangements provide an overarching framework in which LSE’s internal quality assurance procedures are located.
 Continued compliance with the OfS conditions for registration, and with the expectations under the national framework, will remain a requirement for all higher education providers and will evolve in line with developing OfS policy and practice.
-TQARO will refine LSE internal QA arrangements as required to ensure compliance with this national framework.

-Teaching Excellence and Student Outcomes Framework (TEF)
+Teaching Excellence Framework (TEF)

 Further information about the TEF can be found on the website of the Office for Students.

-Framework for higher education qualifications (FHEQ)
+Frameworks for higher education qualifications (FHEQs)

 The FHEQ is also used by the School's approving bodies when new programmes are proposed.